aladshaw3/cats/README.md

 <code> mpiexec --n 4 ./cats-opt -i path/to/file.i </code>

-WARNING
+WARNINGS
 -----

-There may be a current bug in MOOSE that is caused by applying an integrated boundary condition on a node set internal to a domain.
+(1) There may be a current bug in MOOSE that is caused by applying an integrated boundary condition on a node set internal to a domain.
 MOOSE will report an error stating that the variable does not exist on that node set, however, if you run the code with...

 <code> mpiexec --n # ./cats-opt -i path/to/file.i </code>

 where # > 1, then the code should run fine.
 See issue #13 for more information.

+---

+(2) The `input_files` folder is old and uses some legacy features and interfaces in MOOSE.
+Those files are kept here for reference ONLY.
+There is no guarentee that they will run with updated versions of MOOSE in their current state.

+For most up-to-date syntax and examples, look into the `user_examples` and `test` folders.

 Citation